diagrams/diagrams-doc/doc/manual.rst

   surrounding the circle, and `phantom` is used to put space around `text "hi"` (which would otherwise take up no space).
 Note that we could equally well have written
   `text "hi" # withEnvelope (circle 2 :: D V2 Double)`.
-Notice that the
+Notice that
-  `D V2 Double` annotations are necessary, since otherwise GHC will not know what types to pick for `square 3` and `circle 2`.
-See `No instances for Backend b0 V2 Double ...`_ for more information.
+  the `D V2 Double` annotations are necessary, since otherwise GHC will not know what types to pick for `square 3` and `circle 2`.
+See `Could not deduce N a0 ~ N a ...`_ for more information.

 * `Diagrams.TwoD.Size`:mod: provides functions for extracting
   information from the envelopes of two-dimensional diagrams,